2023 Boston Israeli Film Festival – March 19-29, 2023

 Festival Event Highlights:

-This year’s Festival features exciting in-person screenings, live conversations, and pre-recorded Q&As.
+This year’s Festival features exciting in-person and virtual screenings, live conversations, and pre-recorded Q&As.
 All events are included with your Festival Pass.